Beatrice Fox Auerbach: Career

 Auerbach took over her family business in 1938, after her father died.
 Under her leadership, G. Fox and Co. became the largest department store in America.
 There, she commanded a workforce of 3-5,000 people at a time.
 Auerbach was a labor reform pioneer, instituting the five-day, 40-hour work week, retirement plans and paid sick leave.
 She also gave interest-free loans to employees in crisis.
 As an executive, she revolutionized the industry with her free delivery service, telephone order service and automated billing.
 Auerbach also made it a priority to hire Black women and men to work in her store.
 In 1939, she established the Moses Fox Club, named for her father.
 This club gave membership to employees who had given 25 years of service to G. Fox and Co.
-Her generosity made her a well-loved boss, and she was known as “Mrs. A.” to her staff.
-In addition to the Moses Fox Club, Auerbach invited employees to dine with her at the store’s cafeteria on their birthdays.
-Around the holidays, Auerbach was known to have walked the sales floor, shaking hands with each member of her staff and addressing each by their names.
+Her generosity made her a well-loved boss, and she was known as "Mrs. A." to her staff.
+Auerbach invited employees to dine with her at the store’s cafeteria on their birthdays.
+Around the holidays, she was known to have walked the sales floor, shaking hands with each member of her staff and addressing each by their names.

-In addition to her full-time job, Auerbach also served on the board of trustees of the Hartford College for Women, the American School for the Deaf, and at Hebrew Union College, as well as being a delegate at the White House Conference on Education in 1955.
+Auerbach also served on the board of trustees of the Hartford College for Women, the American School for the Deaf, and at Hebrew Union College, as well as being a delegate at the White House Conference on Education in 1955.